Marianna Romano Dog Trainer

 How did you decide to become a dog trainer?
 What’s your journey been like?

-“I relocated to Rome for my job, where I worked as an IT consultant.
-I left my family and loved ones to chase a career, and I succeeded.
-I spent those years working, hanging out with friends, pursuing hobbies, and enjoying nature, particularly on weekends when I could escape to the mountains and go climbing.
+I moved to Rome for work, working as an IT consultant, leaving my family and loved ones to pursue a career, and I must say I succeeded.
+I spend these years between work, friends, hobbies and lots and lots of nature.
+Yes, because on the weekends I try to escape to the mountains and climb as soon as possible.

 When the opportunity to have a dog came along, Nana arrived, a mix-breed hunting dog and a stray.
 I saw her adoption post on Facebook and fell in love.
 After a day of work and days of pondering whether to adopt her or not – such a tough decision! – I rushed to pick her up.
 When I saw her, it was love at first sight.
 My life with her has been truly